 When using liver dog treats, stick to just three times per week.

-Organ meats such as liver, kidney, gizzards, hearts and tripe are full with vitamin A, D, E and K and minerals.
-If you are feeding a homemade diet, up to 10% of your dogs meal should include organ meats.
+Organ meats Organ meat such as liver, kidney, gizzards, hearts, and tripe are full of vitamin A, D, E and K and minerals.
+If you are feeding a homemade diet, up to 10% of your dog's meal should include organ meats.

 For best results I would recommend using a dehydrator.
 If you don't have a dehydrator, you can make these treats in the oven on its lowest temperature setting.
 Bake on a light greased cookie sheet and flip the liver pieces after 2 hours.

 These chews will help freshen your dog's breath.
 Celery contains nutrients that promotes a healthy heart and helps freshen your dog's breath.
 The string of the celery acts like a floss!